EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/README.md

 df<-read.csv('https://docs.google.com/spreadsheets/d/16SIYidLScgFZOeqpHmAo_u_rFmuxxpCCWeRAXSDOT3I/export?format=csv&id')
 ```
-Obs: I am not sure if it works.
+Obs: Not sure if it works.
 Submit a PR if you find a way to do it.

 ### Stata